microsoft/SouthAmericaBuildingFootprints/README.md

 ## FAQ
 ### What does the data include?
-44,495,865‬ building footprint polygon geometries in South America in GeoJSON format.
+44,495,865‬ building footprint polygon geometries located in South America in GeoJSON format.
 You may download the data in GeoJSON format here:

 https://minedbuildings.blob.core.windows.net/southamerica/SouthAmericaPolygons.zip